This is a gear review about the best bike pedals for bike touring and Bikepacking 2023.

 > They may not look the most fashionable for some cyclists

-The Shimano M520 pedals are known as a really popular and clipless SPD type of pedal.
+The Shimano M520 pedals are known as really popular clipless SPD pedals.
 It is really easy to adjust these pedals to suit your needs.
 It is no wonder that these pedals are loved by everyone, as they are incredibly reliable.

 Not only that, but it is known that these pedals are a favorite for mountain bikers, but touring bikes will love these pedals just as much.